Skip to navigation Skip to content

 • Other - Customer to provide reason for request

-Customers who reduce their withholding rate are at as increased risk of incurring an overpayment at the end of the financial year when their payments are reconciled.
+Customers who reduce their ongoing withholding rate are at an increased risk of having an overpayment at the end of the financial year when their payments are reconciled.

-Customers increasing their withholding amount will reduce their likelihood of an overpayment at reconciliation however as a result of the increased withholdings their child care centre will receive less Child Care Subsidy on their behalf.
-This this will increase the child care fees that the customer is required to pay their service.
+Customers who increase their ongoing withholding amount will reduce their likelihood of an overpayment at reconciliation however their child care centre will receive less Child Care Subsidy on their behalf.
+This will increase the child care fees that the customer is required to pay their service.

-Customers who provide an end date will be notified 28 days before their requested withholding percentage is due to be changed back to the default 5%.
-They will be advised they can submit a new request for a different withholding percentage or if they take no action their withholding percentage will revert to the default five per cent on the date indicated.
+Customers who provide an end date will be notified 28 days before their requested ongoing withholding percentage is due to be changed back to the default 5%.
+They will be advised they can submit a new request for a different ongoing withholding percentage or if they take no action their ongoing withholding percentage will revert to the default five % on the date indicated.

 Changing withholding rate - date of effect

-Changes to CCS withholdings cannot be backdated for any reason.
+Changes to CCS ongoing withholdings cannot be backdated for any reason.

-See Child Care Subsidy (CCS) debts for information on how to add a cash or voluntary arrangement.
+See Child Care Subsidy (CCS) debts for information on how to add a cash or voluntary repayment arrangements.